-Yet despite hundreds of these well function and low cost solutions entering the market over a decade ago, there are still no dog photo booths.
-This seems like an obvious and giant niche to fill, that is until you realize that a lack of tech and tools were never a problem.
+But despite hundreds of these well function and low cost solutions entering the market over a decade ago, there are still no dog photo booths.
+This seems like an obvious and giant niche to fill, that is until you realize that a lack of tech and tools were never the problem in the first place.

 Photographing Dogs Is Fun But It Is Rarely Easy

 And, if you’re alright with taking heavily cropped, poorly lit, blurry and out of focus shots why hire a pro in the first place?
 If you don’t care what the photos look like, save yourself the hassle and cost of hiring a pro.
 Instead buy a high quality, but easy to use, point and shoot camera and just photograph the dogs your self.